-The BAC strongly promotes a workplace free from the acts and effects of alcohol and substance abuse.
-Staff, temporary employees, faculty, administrators and students are responsible for observing all Commonwealth of Massachusetts and federal laws governing the use and possession of alcohol and drugs, and are expected to assume and exercise responsibility for their own behavior.
+The BAC strongly promotes a workplace free from alcohol and drug abuse.
+BAC Persons and Personnel are responsible for observing all federal, state, and local laws governing the use and possession of alcohol and drugs, and are expected to assume and exercise responsibility for their own behavior.
 Any person who violates this policy will be subject to discipline, up to, and including, suspensions or dismissal from employment, and may also be subject to criminal prosecution.

 - Events the BAC hosts at which alcoholic beverages are to be served must not be advertised in such a way as to place emphasis on alcohol.

 - No person under the legal drinking age of 21 shall be served alcoholic beverages at the BAC, nor at any events hosted by the College.

 - It shall be the responsibility of the individual or group sponsoring an activity or service at or through which alcoholic beverages are served to ensure that all participants possess proper identification (e.g., driver's licenses with photographs) verifying that they are of legal age.

 - Alcoholic beverages may not be taken from an area in which an event/service is approved for the distribution/consumption of alcoholic beverages to an area, which is not so approved.

 - At any event during which alcoholic beverages is served, nonalcoholic beverages and food must also be available.

 - In circumstances in which persons appear to have engaged in behavior in violation of this policy, the matter will be reviewed by a Grievance Committee comprised of the President's Cabinet.